Bochhh/SOC-Investigation/threat-hunting/phishing-investigation-report.md

 This investigation uncovered a sophisticated, multi-stage phishing campaign targeting job seekers on Indeed.
 The threat actor demonstrated above-average operational awareness — correctly anticipating Gmail spam filters, abusing a trusted platform (Indeed) to bypass victim skepticism, using redirect chains to evade URL scanners, and pivoting to mobile to escape desktop security controls.

 No systems or accounts were compromised during this investigation.
-All findings were documented and reported to QNCC, Indeed, and Hostinger for remediation and takedown.
+All findings were documented and reported .
 ---

 *Report authored by **Moetez Bouchlaghem***
 *Date: 1 May 2026*
-*Contact: moetezbouchlaghem1@gmail.com*